FAQ

 Watch for updates on our Facebook page, Facebook.com/gopantry

 This is a very dynamic set of circumstances.
 We will adjust our plans as needed, always trying to coordinate the community in the best ways possible to help our hungry kids.
-We need to keep these kids on the forefront of our minds as we navigate through the unpredictable circumstances of COVID-19.

 I am an adult in need of help.
 Where can I find food?

 GO Pantry works directly with the schools to help school kids.
 If you have a child in need, you can contact your school.
 If you are an adult, you can contact Be Concerned in Covington, United Ministries in Erlanger, and Mary Rose Kitchen in Florence.
+Click here for more information.

 Thanks for a heart to help GO Pantry feed local kids in need.